State / Territory Benefits - District of Columbia

 - The disabled or senior citizen must own 50 percent or more of the property or cooperative unit;

-- The total adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $100,000 for the prior calendar year; and
+- The total federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $127,600 for the prior calendar year; and

 - The same requirements for application, occupancy, ownership, principal residence (domicile), number of dwelling units, cooperative housing associations and revocable trusts apply as in the homestead deduction.

-State Tuition Program: The DC National Guard Scholarship will reimburse members of the Army DC National Guard up to $1,500 per individual during any semester or quarter at an approved college, university or educational institution while monies are available.
+State Tuition Program: The DC National Guard Scholarship will reimburse members of the Army DC National Guard up to $6,000 per individual during any school year at an approved college, university or educational institution while monies are available.

-Eligibility: Current DC Army National Guard members in good standing.
+Eligibility: DC Army National Guard member in good standing.

 Interstate Compact on Educational Opportunity for Military Children: It is the purpose of this compact to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by: